elun15/Graph-Convolutional-Network-for-Multi-Camera-Vehicle-Tracking/README.md

 **5. Prepare AIC19 dataset**

-Once downloaded the folder *AIC21_Track3_MTMC_Tracking/*, preprocess the data by running the following (**please note that the data path must be modified inside each file accordingly, by default *validation/S02* will be processed**):
+Once downloaded the folder *AIC21_Track3_MTMC_Tracking/*, preprocess the data by running the following (**please note that the data path must be modified inside each file accordingly, by default *validation/S02* will be processed considering the MOT results *mtsc_deepsort_ssd512***):

 To extract frames' images from .avi videos:
 ```